nofaceinbook/betterflat/README.md

 * Supports export of airport mesh area to kml-file.
 So you can check which mesh triangles will be flattened e.g. with Google Earth.

 ## Installation
 For Windows you can just download and run the bflat.exe that includes all you need.
 This version will also read 7zipped dsf-fils directly.
+However, this version does not support profile generation as according libraries make the file to large.
-For other systems you need Python 64bit version installed (tested with version 3.6./3.7) and download all the Pyhton 3 scripts: bfalt.py, xlpnedsf.py, bflatKMLexport.py.
+For other systems or if you want to gernerate runway profiles you need Python 64bit version installed (tested with version 3.6./3.7) and download all the Pyhton 3 scripts: bfalt.py, xlpnedsf.py, bflatKMLexport.py.
 The scripts all run with standard libraries.
 Optional you can install pylzma (https://github.com/fancycode/pylzma)
 library in python.
 This allows you to directly read zipped dsf-files.
 As this requires some more IT knowledge you can skip this and just manually unzip the 7zipped dsf files you want to adapt e.g. by using https://www.7-zip.org/